Duong-NguyenTrinhTrung/PGx-Documentation/atc_code.rst

 Network comparison
 -------------------

 Network comparison tab allows users enter an ATC code whose network will be used for comparitive analysis.
-We provide 12 comparison options including:
+We provide 13 comparison options including:

       o	Network size comparison: comparing 2 networks based on number of nodes (drugs, targets and diseases), drug-target interactions, and drug-disease associations.
 This       module can allow end users to detemine complexities between different networks.

+      o	Network Adverse Drug Reactions: comparing 2 networks based on number of side effects, their frequencies of drugs within the network.
+This allows to see if one adverse drug reaction profile is more diverse and frequent.

       o	Degree distribution comparion: comparing 2 networks on distribution of degree of drug-disease association or drug-protein interaction nodes.
 This helps to understand the connectivity patterns between networks.